oracle/weblogic-kubernetes-operator/docs-source/content/userguide/introduction/introduction.md

 * Docker 18.03.1.ce (check with `docker version`).
 * Helm 2.8.2+ (check with `helm version`).
 * Oracle WebLogic Server 12.2.1.3.0 with patch 29135930.
-   * The existing WebLogic Docker image, `store/oracle/weblogic:12.2.1.3`, was updated on January 17, 2019, and has all the necessary patches applied.
+   * The existing WebLogic Docker image, `container-registry.oracle.com/middleware/weblogic:12.2.1.3 `,
+   has all the necessary patches applied.
    * A `docker pull` is required if you pulled the image prior to that date.
-   * Check the WLS version with `docker run store/oracle/weblogic:12.2.1.3 sh -c` `'source $ORACLE_HOME/wlserver/server/bin/setWLSEnv.sh > /dev/null 2>&1 && java weblogic.version'`.
+   * Check the WLS version with `docker run container-registry.oracle.com/middleware/weblogic:12.2.1.3 sh -c` `'source $ORACLE_HOME/wlserver/server/bin/setWLSEnv.sh > /dev/null 2>&1 && java weblogic.version'`.
-   * Check the WLS patches with `docker run store/oracle/weblogic:12.2.1.3 sh -c` `'$ORACLE_HOME/OPatch/opatch lspatches'`.
+   * Check the WLS patches with `docker run container-registry.oracle.com/middleware/weblogic:12.2.1.3 sh -c` `'$ORACLE_HOME/OPatch/opatch lspatches'`.
 * You must have the `cluster-admin` role to install the operator.

 ### OpenShift